Pedro Oliveira (footballer, born 1998): Career

 and in 2019, he was loaned to Louletano DC.
 In 2021, he was acquired by Grêmio Prudente, being loaned to Rio Branco de Paranaguá in the first half of 2022, and to Confiança to compete in Série C. In 2023, he suffered a serious injury, which caused his loan to be interrupted.

 He scored two goals from the midfield, one for São Paulo in 2017, and another for Louletano in 2021, in a match against Amora FC.

 On 5 December 2023, signed with EC Democrata.
 In April 2024, Oliveira signed a contract with Tombense.

+In 2026, after scoring a goal for Tombense that sealed Athletic's relegation to the Minas Gerais Módulo II, Oliveira was signed on loan by the São João del-Rei club to bolster their squad for the 2026 Campeonato Brasileiro Série B.